Thomas-ctrl-z/Disaster-Relay/README.md

 # Disaster-Relay
-A disaster intelligence system that turns incoming calls into structured reports, helping responders identify isolated communities and prioritize aid during emergencies.
+A disaster intelligence system that turns incoming calls into structured reports, helping responders identify isolated communities and prioritize aid during emergencies in realtime.